JeffersonLab/clas12-qadb/README.md

 >   QADB, explaining _why_ the bit was set
 > - The analyzer must decide whether or not data with the `Misc` defect bit
 >   should be excluded from their analysis
-> - To help with this decision-making,
+> - To help with this decision-making, use the `qadb-info misc` command, or use the
 >   [`Misc` summary tables are found in each dataset's directory](#files),
 >   which provide the comment(s) for each run